AynalemN/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script to display current directory contents, including hidden files (starting with .).
 Use the long format.
 A script to display current directory contents in Long format with user and group IDs displayed numerically A Script to Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+A script to Move the file betty from /tmp/ to /tmp/my_first_directory